Peer Learning + Collaboration Fund relaunches with support for in-place learning, collaborations

 What paperwork will you need from me to disburse my money?

-We will ask for information to verify your identify, if needed, and that you work in the industry.
+We will ask for information to verify your identity, if needed, and that you work in the industry.
 We will also need a W-9.

 Will you pay the grant to me or to my employer?

 We can pay it to you or your employer, whichever is preferable.
-If you’re paying for the trip out of your own pocket, the grant should be paid to you.
+If you’re paying for expenses out of your own pocket, or doing the work independent of your company, the grant should be paid to you.
 If your company is covering some of the costs, we can pay the grant to them.
 We’ll need to make sure you provide us with the correct W-9 either way.
+And note that if you get paid directly, the award may have tax implications you should be aware of.

-Why can’t you just pay directly for my travel?
+Why can’t you just pay directly for my expenses?

-Unfortunately, the Fund is not set up to function as a travel agency or work directly with travel vendors.
-You will need to arrange and pay for all your own travel.
+Unfortunately, the Fund is not set up to work directly with vendors.
+You will need to arrange and pay for all your own expenses.
 All of our support will be paid out in the form of individual awards.

 How will I receive the funds and how long will it take?

-How far in advance of my trip should I apply for funding?
+How far in advance of the start of my collaborative project should I apply for funding?

-Ideally, you should apply at least three months in advance of your trip, to give us time to process your paperwork and get your money out the door.
-That doesn’t mean you can’t apply for travel that is happening sooner than three months out, just know you might not have your grant in hand before your trip.
-Note that you can’t apply for a grant to cover travel that already occurred, unfortunately.
-To be fair, we can only fund future trips.
-All travel should be completed by March 31, 2020, and all final reports submitted to the Center no later than April 30, 2020.
+Ideally, you should apply at least three months in advance of your start date, to give us time to process your paperwork and get your money out the door.
+That doesn’t mean you can’t apply for consideration for a project that is happening sooner than three months out, just know you might not have a decision on your grant before you begin your collaborative project.
+Note that you can’t apply for a grant to cover a collaborative project that already occurred, unfortunately.
+To be fair, we can only fund future projects.
+All projects should be completed by November 1, 2020, and all final reports submitted to the Center no later than December 1, 2020.

 Can I apply for more than one grant?